OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/prepare-xml-for-auto-installation-upgradation.md

 Here is the process of getting and customizing OpsHubAutoInstall/OpsHubAutoMigrator XML file.

-# 1 - Download XML file
+# <div id="download-xml-file"> 1 - Download XML file </div>

 Below are the sample templates for OpsHubAutoInstall/OpsHubAutoMigrator XML.
-You need to customize the template downloaded as described below for configuring your own file for installing or migrating OpsHub Integration Manager.
+You need to customize the template downloaded as described below for configuring your own file for installing or migrating <code class="expression">space.vars.SITENAME</code>.

-* If you are installing OpsHub Integration Manager then download file [here](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EdwkmbjVf5RNpjHmsqi8dE4BaSfch1pFlGQhPsixpGnHEw?e=VJclvQ)
+* If you are installing <code class="expression">space.vars.SITENAME</code> then download file [here](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EdwkmbjVf5RNpjHmsqi8dE4BaSfch1pFlGQhPsixpGnHEw?e=VJclvQ)
     * To customize the file as per your configuration, follow steps from section [step 3 - Configure Installation path](#id-3-configure-installation-path).
-* If you are upgrading the existing OpsHub Integration Manager then download file [OpsHubAutoMigrator.xml](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EW_r0v_m5RtPoQp-jGLitoMBfWzZDdB0zdpJxflswG4a2Q).
+* If you are upgrading the existing <code class="expression">space.vars.SITENAME</code> then download file [OpsHubAutoMigrator.xml](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EW_r0v_m5RtPoQp-jGLitoMBfWzZDdB0zdpJxflswG4a2Q).
     * To customize the file as per your configuration, follow steps **step 3 and step 4**.

 >**Note**: Refer to [step 2](#customized-example-of-xml-file-with-mysql-database) for example of an already customized file for **installation with MySQL database**.